 When you can’t see your remote employees physically, it’s easy to forget about communicating with them except for work purposes, especially if you’re also swamped with your own tasks and processes.
 But when learning to manage remote workers, engaging them on a regular basis and building rapport with them are two of the most important things you should always remember and do.

 As for building rapport, you have to do this with each member of your team.
 Take some time between work hours to talk to them about themselves and really get to know them.
-It will help you understand your remote workers better and you will be more equipped to work through any problem they might have.
+It will help you understand your workers better, you will be more equipped to work through any problem they have.
 This also builds their trust to you because they know that you’re not just their manager, but also their friend.
 They will be more open to you about anything, work-related or not.
 This bond is essential especially for companies with remote setup.

 Increase recognition; celebrate success

 When learning to manage remote workers, recognizing their achievements or even small wins shouldn’t be lost just because you’re not in an office setup.
 This is an important part of fostering a good employer-employee relationship.
 Being able to give effective recognition not only motivates the employee.
 Recognition also serves as a great way to teach others of behaviors they should emulate.

 It should work like a domino: one employee does something right, you recognize his efforts and offer an incentive.
 Then, other employees get inspired to do their best work, hoping to be recognized as well.
 It’s a win-win situation for both you and your remote employees.